-We can say that the Yoga is a tradition of love, as it is here for each one, here to offer tools to see all that is not the essence of who we are, and liberate oneself into freedom in all aspects of life.
+We can see it as a tradition of love.
+It is here for each one.
+It offers practical tools to differentiate what is not the essence of who we are, gradually revealing greater clarity, inner freedom, and the capacity to live more fully and freely in all aspects of life.

 The Yoga practice is composed by: